 This program says "If p is greater than 10, add the numbers 1, 2, and 3.
 Otherwise, add the numbers 1, 2, and 4."
 Like all Lisp programs, it has an inherent tree topology structure.
 If we draw it as a graph, it looks like the tree shown at right.
 Representing a program this way can be useful because it clearly shows how all the operations and data are connected.

 Programs in this kind of structure also have special uses.
-For instance, genetic programming techniques can evolve new computer programs by exchanging branches between existing tree-structured programs.
+For instance, genetic programming techniques can evolve new computer programs by exchanging branches between existing programs structured as trees.

 Tree topology in binary trees